 If the pupil is still struggling to make the expected progress, the teacher will complete an initial concern form or discuss this with the SENCO.
 The SENCO will observe the pupil in the classroom and in the playground to see what their strengths and difficulties are.
-They will have discussions with your child's teacher/s. to see if there have been any issues with, or changes in, their progress, attainment or behaviour.
+They will have discussions with your child's teacher/s, to see if there have been any issues with, or changes in, their progress, attainment or behaviour.
 They will also compare your child's progress and development with their peers and available national data.
 Through these discussions strategies and techniques will be shared and, in some cases, your child will be monitored to see if the suggested strategies have made a positive impact.

-The SENCO will ask for the opinion of parents/ quardians and speak to the child to get their input.
-They may also. where appropriate, ask for the opinion of external experts this will be done with the parents/ quardians.
+The SENCO will ask for the opinion of parents/ guardians and speak to the child to get their input.
+They may also, where appropriate, ask for the opinion of external experts or consent for appropriate screeners will take place.
+This will be done with the parents/ guardians.